Attendance Credit Loss Overview

 Allow Teacher to Change the Reason Code

-Whether teachers are allowed to update this reason (i.e. change it) or whether the reason code is fixed
+Whether teachers are allowed to update this reason to something else or if a specific reason code must always be used.

 Controls the order in which the Rules will be applied